potblitd/DigiLog-Clock/DigiDisk/README.md

 + 16 x MG90S servo motor

 ### Schematics
 The system is powered through a USB-C port (on a breakout board) and its status is indicated by a blue LED.
 For the 16 servo motors, the power supply must be able to provide at least 18W.
-Programming the ATtiny402 is accomplished through the CH340C chip with the schottky diode resistor between RX and TX to allow UPDI.
+Programming the ATtiny402 is accomplished through the CH340C chip with the schottky diode between RX and TX to allow UPDI.
 Somehow, this setup works even without the pull-down resistors on the CC signals, which reduces components and extra connections.
 The RTC chip has a CR1220 coin cell as an auxilliary power source to keep the time running while unplugged from the USB-C connector.
 As only one PCA9685 driver is required, its i2C address is hardwired to the default value.

 <p align="center">
   <img src="images/schematics.png" width="800" />